ansible/ansibullbot/ISSUE_HELP.md

 These modules are also developed, maintained and supported by the community.
 If you are a module maintainer, a maintainer of a module in the same namespace, or a core team member use the [`shipit`](#cmd-shipit) command to approve the pull request.
 The bot will wait for the pull request being labeled with [`shipit`](#label-shipit), then automerge.

 :information_source: If you are maintainer of the module or maintainer of a module in the same namespace, only one [`shipit`](#cmd-shipit) is required.

+##### network

+Members of the Ansible Network Team typically do all the maintainence on this module, so only they can approve changes.

 #### Non-module changes